By Julia Olson

 Accept the Payments Your Customers Want to Give

 Let’s take a look at a hypothetical bakery.
-This bakery has brick-and-mortar location, online store, and catering orders.
+This bakery has a brick-and-mortar location, online store, and catering orders.
 Although this is all one business, each section requires it’s own unique payment experience.
 If they’re working with a bride on her custom wedding cake order, it would be an inconvenience to ask her to come to the brick-and-mortar location to pay an invoice by check or credit card terminal when she would probably prefer to simply do it online.

 More and more businesses are becoming omni-channel, meaning they have multiple aspects of their business requiring multiple payment methods.
 In order to create the best experience for all of your customers, regardless of how they’re interacting with your business, you need to ensure you’re meeting their payment needs.